Classes-MCA/OptimizedRocket/README.md

 ***"Minimize the fuel consumption of a two-stage rocket flying on a trajectory through the atmosphere and ultimately acheiving orbital velocity."***

 # Project Roles
-- Mark Anderson: calculate the drag on the rocket at subsonic and supersonic speeds, manage source code using Git
+- **Mark Anderson**: calculate the drag on the rocket at subsonic and supersonic speeds, manage source code using Git
-- Adam Jackson: pull together the thrust, drag, and maneuvering calculations to create a trajectory function for the rocket
+- **Adam Jackson**: pull together the thrust, drag, and maneuvering calculations to create a trajectory function for the rocket
-- Spencer Stoltz: calculate the thrust required by the rocket, in particular as the rocket changes mass during flight by consuming fuel and staging
+- **Spencer Stoltz**: calculate the thrust required by the rocket, in particular as the rocket changes mass during flight by consuming fuel and staging

 # Repository Contents
 - `docs/`: includes documentation and theory for the project